mmnowak/tarot-quiz/README.md

 9. As a returning user, I want to be able to contact the page owners with any feedback I might have.
 10. As a returning user, I want to find out the full meaning of each card.
 11. As a returning user, I want to be able to navigate the website easily.
-12. As the returning user, I want to be able to view the site on a range of device sizes.
+12. As a returning user, I want to be able to view the site on a range of device sizes.
 13. As a returning user, I want to be able to easily find my way back if I encounter an error page.

 ## Design